dheereshagrwal/colored-icons/README.md

 ## Scripts before deployment

 Please run
-`pnpm run minify:watch`
+`pnpm run minify`
-during the development to ensure any changes that are made to ci.css are immediately reflected in ci.min.css
+during the development to ensure any changes that are made to ci.css and logos.css are immediately reflected in ci.min.css and logos.min.css respectively

 `node scripts/listFolders.js`
-to automatically generate the `logos.css` file.
-However, you will still have to add the new icons in `icons.ts` manually
+to automatically generate the `logos.css` and `icons.ts` file.

 ## License